Helping You Manage the Highs & Lows of Diabetes

 The Diabetes Self-Management Clinic provides in-depth instruction for UC San Diego Health patients who have prediabetes, type 1 diabetes or type 2 diabetes.

-Accredited by the American Association of Diabetes Educators (AADE), the program operates at three different clinic locations in Hillcrest, La Jolla and Scripps Ranch.
+American Association of Diabetes Educators (AADE), the program operates at three different clinic locations in Hillcrest, La Jolla and Scripps Ranch.

 All classes are conducted by certified diabetes educators.